Answer First: What Should Indian Plants Specify in UHT or HTST Equipment?

 Indian dairy and beverage plants should specify pasteurization equipment based on product type, required shelf life, LPH capacity, heating temperature, holding time, cooling load, automation, CIP design, heat recovery, and documentation.
 The right line is not simply the lowest-cost pasteurizer.
 It is the system that maintains product safety, throughput, and uptime at the lowest lifecycle cost.

-HTST vs UHT
+HTST vs UHT: Simple Difference

 HTST pasteurization uses high temperature for a short time and is commonly used for pasteurized milk and dairy beverages that remain in the cold chain.
 UHT processing uses higher temperatures and requires stronger downstream control, often including aseptic handling, for extended shelf life.